northbright/Notes/hardware/hikvision/ezviz/enable-hdr-for-ezviz-camera.md

-# Enable HDR for Yingshiyun Camera
+# Enable HDR for Ezviz Camera

 ## Problem
-* Yingshiyun Camera C4X
+* Ezviz Camera C4X
 * It's Hard to See the Face Clear when One Person is in a Dark Corner

 ## Solution